Find Affordable College Courses

 Fort Lauderdale, FL

-With a ranking of #22, Nova Southeastern University did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-NUS Florida is a fairly large private not-for-profit school located in the suburb of Fort Lauderdale.
+Nova Southeastern University ranked #22 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Schools list.
+NUS Florida is a very large private not-for-profit school located in the suburb of Fort Lauderdale.

 Women make up 72% of the allied health majors at the school.